 Getting Around Valencia

 Renting a bicycle is a great way to explore Valencia.
-The city's bike rental service, Valenbisi, has more than 100 stations around the town where you can pick up a bike.
+The city's bike rental service, Valenbisi, has nearly 300 stations around town where you can pick up a bike.
 A weekly pass costs about 13.30 euros (or roughly $15.50) and can be purchased at each station.
-Just remember to wear your mandatory reflective clothing while riding at night.
+Remember to wear your mandatory reflective clothing while riding at night.

 Driving a car in Valencia is a hassle; the streets are too narrow and parking can be difficult to find.
 It's best to save yourself the trouble and take the metro.
 What's more, it's illegal to rent a vehicle without first obtaining an international driving permit.

 Explore More of Valencia

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.